vkbansal/react-contextmenu/README.md

 Type: `Function` (required)

 The function to be called on click of item.
 The function will receive three parameters.

-The first is `event` object and the second is the extra data passed either using `props.data` or configure from `ContextMenuTrigger`.
+-   The first is `event` object.
+-   The second is the merged data passed using `props.data` and `collect` from `ContextMenuTrigger`.
+-   The third is the `element` on which right-click occured.

 **props.data**